rajbos/rajbos.github.io/_posts/2018-08-12-self-signed-certificate-on-sonarqube-server.md

 For this step you'll need to RDP into the server and install the JDK by hand.
 **Do note**: don't forget to change the default passwords for logging in to the SonarQube installation!!

-After that you'll find out that the template provisions an IIS installation to host the SSL certifcate and then be the proxy for the SonarQube server.
+After that you'll find out that the template provisions an IIS installation to host the SSL certificate and then be the proxy for the SonarQube server.

 ![SonarQube project page](/images/2018_08_12_SonarQube_Project_page.png)